Col0ring/types-kit/docs/types-kit.fill.md

 ## Fill type

-Create a tuple filled with V, and the length of the tuple is L
+Create a tuple filled with V, and the length of the tuple is L.

 <b>Signature:</b>